What is Transformer? | Working Principle | EMF Equation

 E2 = 4.44 Φmaxf N2

-Thus for a single-phase ideal transformer, the expressions for the induced voltages at the primary as well as at the secondary windings can be obtained from above Eqns.
+Thus for a single-phase ideal transformer, the expressions for the induced voltages at the primary as well as at the secondary windings can be obtained from the above Eqns.

 You May Also Like-